CRCM-T-ALL-grp/CD9/README.md

 #### Mice scRNAseq

-Raw counts matrix and metadata to assign each cell to a sample for the mice scRNAseq experiment are available via GEO.
-Final R Seurat object can be dowloaded via Zenodo.
+The raw count matrix and the associated metadata used to assign each cell to its sample for the mouse scRNA-seq experiment are available via GEO.
+The final Seurat R object can be downloaded from Zenodo.
+Raw sequencing data (FASTQ files) are not available.
+Some mice used to generate the dataset were not included in this publication and therefore remain confidential.

 #### PDX and Jurkat bulkRNAseq

-Raw counts and CPM normalized counts for the bulkRNAseq are available via GEO.
-The intermediates fit object from edgeR can be downloaded via Zenodo.
+The raw counts and log-CPM–normalized counts for the bulk RNA-seq experiments are available via GEO, and the intermediate fitted edgeR objects can be downloaded from Zenodo.
+Raw sequencing data (FASTQ files) are not available for the patient-derived xenograft (PDX) samples due to patient privacy concerns.